vonglasow/atoum-documentation/en/Contents/chapter2.md

     $this->assert
             ->array($arrayWithString1And2And3)
-                ->notContainsValues(array(1, 4, 5))//will pass as none of the values are in the tested array (1 !== '1')
+                ->notContainsValues(array(1, 4, 5))     //will pass as none of the values are in the
+                                                        //tested array (1 !== '1')
-                ->notContainsValues(array(4, 6, '2'))//will pass as none of the values are in the tested array (2 !== '2')
+                ->notContainsValues(array(4, 6, '2'))   //will pass as none of the values are in the
+                                                        //tested array (2 !== '2')
+                ->notContainsValues(array('1', 2, 3))   //will fail as all of the values are in the
+                                                        //tested array
-                ->notContainsValues(array('1', 2, 3))//will fail as all of the values are in the tested array ->notContainsValues(array(4, 5, 6));//will pass as none of the values are in the tested array
+                ->notContainsValues(array(4, 5, 6));    //will pass as none of the values are in the
+                                                        //tested array

 ### strictlyContains ###

 contains will verify that the tested array directly contains a given value (will not search for the value recursively). contains will test the type of the value.

 If you do not want to test both the type and the value, you will use contains.